Smart Growth

 Smart Growth costs can include additional planning, construction and operating costs needed to develop higher density facilities and increase travel choices.
 Higher-density, infill development may increase local traffic congestion and exposure to noise and air pollution, although regional traffic and pollution tends to decline if residents drive less, as discussed in the chapter on Land Use Impacts (also see discussion in Litman, 2001).
 Increased density can reduce the amount of greenspace within an urbanized area, although it can increase total regional greenspace by reducing per capita area of land development.
 These negative impacts can be reduced with appropriate design features (such as noise insulation and carefully located parks), but these mitigation activities may also involve additional costs.

 Many higher-density urban neighborhoods have higher rates of social problems (crime and poverty) than lower-density suburban neighborhoods.
-Although studies find an association between crowding (density measured in residents per residential room, an indication of poverty) and social problems, there is no such association with density measured in residents per acre (1000 Friends of Oregon, 1999).
+Although studies find an association between crowding (density measured in residents per residential room, an indication of poverty) and social problems, there is no such association with density measured in residents per acre (1000 Friends 1999).
 This suggests that the association between density and social problems reflects the tendency of distressed households to concentrate in higher-density, urban neighborhoods, not that higher-density development causes social problems.
 This indicates that increasing middle-class housing density does not increase social problems, and urban infill could reduce such problems if distressed households become less segregated.

 Reduces Housing Affordability